Prahalad1810/Master-Thesis-and-Research-Project/README.md

-# Work Experience as Data Scientist, Master Thesis and Research Project at University
+# Work Experience as Data Scientist at Company, Master Thesis and Research Project at University